GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

 Whether a library is 'poor' quality or not can be a bit subjective.
 These are some aspects of the library that you should be looking for when evaluating `FastQC`:

+!!! note ""

     1. Does the sequencing length match what you ordered from the facility?
     1. If the sequences are shorter than expected, is adapter read-through a concern?
     1. What does the sequence quality look like for the whole length of the run?
 Are there any expected/unexpected regions of quality degradation?
     1. Are adapters and/or barcodes removed? (look at the *Per base sequence content* to diagnose this)
     1. Is there unexpected sequence duplication? (this can occur when low-input library preparations are used)
     1. Are over-represented *k*-mers present? (this can be a sign of adapter and barcode contamination)

 ---

 ### Understand common issues and best practices

+!!! success ""

     1. Do I need to remove (rare) adapters?
     1. I don’t know if adapters have been removed or not
     1. How do I identify and remove adapter read-through
     1. Identifying incomplete barcode/adapter removal
     1. Over aggressive trimming
     1. GC skew is outside of expected range

 ---